-On January 28, 2013, the Cooperative entered into a master lease agreement for the lease of substantially all of the Cooperative's vehicles.
+Vehicles - On January 28, 2013, the Cooperative entered into a master lease agreement for the lease of substantially all of the Cooperative's vehicles.
 Individual lease schedules underlying the master lease agreement are entered into as individual vehicles are delivered.
 Each lease schedule includes a description of the vehicle, the lease term and the monthly rental and other payments due with respect to the vehicle.
 The term for each vehicle begins on the date each vehicle is delivered and continues as described in the individual schedule.

 Computer equipment - The Cooperative entered into master lease agreements for the lease of substantially all the Cooperative's personal computers and peripheral equipment.
 Individual certificates of acceptance (COAs) underlying the master lease agreements are entered into as groups of computers and equipment are delivered.
 The terms of the COAs are for up to six years.
-Rent expense for the lease of the computer equipment was approximately \$419,000 and \$362,000 for the years ended December 31, 2023 and 2022, respectively, and is included in administration and general on the accompanying statements of revenues and expenses and unallocated accumulated margins.
+Rent expense for the lease of the computer equipment was approximately \$384,000 and \$419,000 for the years ended December 31, 2024 and 2023, respectively, and is included in administration and general on the accompanying statements of revenues and expenses and unallocated accumulated margins.

 Copier equipment - The Cooperative entered into two and three lease agreements for the lease of copier equipment for 2023 and 2022, respectively.
 The terms of each lease is 60 months.
-Rent expense for the lease of copier equipment was approximately \$43,437 and \$51,000 for the years ended December 31, 2023 and 2022, respectively and is included in administration and general on the accompanying statements of revenues and expenses and unallocated accumulated margins.
+Rent expense for the lease of copier equipment was approximately \$42,057 and \$43,437 for the years ended December 31, 2024 and 2023, respectively and is included in administration and general on the accompanying statements of revenues and expenses and unallocated accumulated margins.

 Hydrogen bulk storage vessel - The Cooperative entered into a lease agreement for the lease of a storage vessel to store hydrogen gas.
 The term of the lease agreement is 60 months and is automatically renewed at the end of each term for 60 months unless either party gives written termination notice at least six (6) months before the expiration of the current term.
-The current 60 month period expires November 1, 2027.
-Rent expense for the lease of the storage vessel was approximately \$32,000 for the years ended December 31, 2023 and 2022, respectively.
+The current 60-month period expires November 1, 2027.
+Rent expense for the lease of the storage vessel was approximately \$44,000 and \$32,000 for the years ended December 31, 2024 and 2023, respectively.

 Coal railcar trainsets - The Cooperative entered into lease agreements for the lease of coal railcar trainsets.
 Lease payments are included as a component of fuel expense.
-At December 31, 2023, these lease agreements consist of the following:
+At December 31, 2024, these lease agreements consist of the following:

-A 20-year lease agreement, effective December 17, 2002 was extended effective January 1, 2023.
-Lease payments under this agreement totaled approximately \$319,000 and \$369,000 in 2023 and 2022.
-The Cooperative has the option of canceling this agreement effective December 31, 2025 subject to the Cooperative notifying the lessor in writing on or before 30 days prior to the effective date of the termination.
+• A 20-year lease agreement, effective December 17, 2002 was extended effective January 1, 2023.
+Lease payments under this agreement totaled approximately \$319,000 and \$319,000 in 2024 and 2023, respectively.
+The Cooperative has the option of canceling this agreement effective December 31, 2025, subject to the Cooperative notifying the lessor in writing on or before 30 days prior to the effective date of the termination.

-Future minimum financing lease payments and present values of the minimum lease payments are as follows as of December 31, 2023:
+Future minimum financing lease payments and present values of the minimum lease payments are as follows as of December 31, 2024: